barlaabhishek/Sentinel-Foundation/docs/foundation/01_FOUNDERS_PRINCIPLES.md

 Every generation will be responsible for interpreting them faithfully.

-No generation will possess the authority to abandon the responsibility from which they arose.
+No generation possesses the authority to abandon the responsibility from which these principles arose.